 We are excited to announce the launch of the Virtual Organ Academy - a new resource presenting leading organists and experts in their fields in free one-hour online sessions.

-Join us for the next session, Strategies for Productive Practising on February 22, 2025 at 12:00 PM ET presented by Anne Laver (see detailed description below).
+Join us for the next session, Setting Attainable Goals With RCCO Exams on March 22, 2025 at 12:00 PM ET presented by Aaron James and Peter Nikiforuk (see detailed description below).

 To register for this event, click here.
 Registration is free, and once you complete the form, you will receive an email with instructions on how to join the presentation.